thiagomarzagao/thiagomarzagao.github.io/resources/index.md

 Python’s [Natural Language Toolkit](http://www.nltk.org/) (NLTK) gives you some tools for text-processing: tokenizing, chunking, etc. Two alternatives worth mentioning are the [Stanford CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml) toolkit, which has several Python wrappers, and [spaCy](http://honnibal.github.io/spaCy/).
 If you’re looking for windows and buttons [JFreq](http://conjugateprior.org/software/jfreq/) is a popular choice, but it chokes on large corpora and I’ve found that it doesn’t handle accented characters well.

 If you are into text analysis then you also should check [gensim](http://radimrehurek.com/gensim/).
 It gives you TF-IDF, LSA and LDA transformations, which means that you can do dimensionality reduction, handle synonymy and polysemy, and extract topics.
 And here is the best part: gensim handles huge datasets right out-of-the-box, not need to do any low-level coding yourself.
 I used gensim for one of my dissertation papers and it has saved me months of coding.

+<strong>miscellanea</strong>

+In case you are plagued by the curse of too much data, the University of Oklahoma has a [workshop series](http://www.oscer.ou.edu/education.php) on supercomputing.

+This is domain-specific, but if you're doing text analysis in political science you should definitely check [Prof. Benoit's](http://www.kenbenoit.net/) from time to time.
+Also, he just created a [website](http://www.textasdata.com/) dedicated to text analysis.

 <strong>next on the list</strong>: